I. What is Workplace Health and Safety and Why is it so Important?

 Workplace Health and Safety or also known as Occupational Health and Safety (OHS), involves the management of risks to the health and safety of every employee in the workplace.
 This also includes the health and safety of your customers (if applicable), visitors, suppliers, etc.

 For businesses, it may cost a little bit more time and money to properly implement WHS practices, measures, and tools but it is definitely critical to the business as not taking action may result to consequences like penalties from WHS authorities, or even losing some of the company’s skilled staff members.

-Overall, implementing workplace health and safety measures is one way of reassuring everyone involved in the business, that the company is serious in maintaining everyone’s well-being to ensure optimal work conditions and a risk-free environment.
+Overall, implementing WHS measures is one way of reassuring everyone involved in the business, that the company is serious in maintaining everyone’s well-being to ensure optimal work conditions and a risk-free environment.

-To stress the importance of workplace health and safety even more, here are some stats to open your eyes on workplace injuries and fatalities in Australia:
+To stress the importance of workplace safety even more, here are some stats to open your eyes on workplace injuries and fatalities in Australia:

 Work-related fatalities by age group

 Creating and fostering a safe working environment is considered crucial for the long term success of a business and can contribute to the following benefits:

 1. Helps retain valuable staff – No one wants to work in an environment where you have to worry about your health and safety all the time.

 So, when your staff feels completely safe working in a workspace with WHS best practices properly implemented, then it’s less likely for your staff to leave — unless they have other reasons, of course.
 Let your staff know that their safety and well-being is one of the business’ top priority!

 2. Minimise injury and illness in the workplace – Having sound WHS measures in place will greatly help in minimising any risk of injury or illness in the workplace.